 You need to take data breaches as seriously as the hackers do and prepare for them with all available resources.
 That means using the Verizon DBIR data to identify the most likely threats and guarding against them in all aspects of your organization – from IT to communications.

-Wickr Pro is a fully encrypted, secure team collaboration space.
-Use Wickr Pro for texting, voice and video calling, voice and video conferencing, and file and screen sharing – all protected with end-to-end encryption.
+AWS Wickr is a fully encrypted, secure team collaboration space.
+Use AWS Wickr for texting, voice and video calling, voice and video conferencing, and file and screen sharing – all protected with end-to-end encryption.
 It’s the ideal communications platform for businesses serious about improving their security.